J-Verwey/J-Verwey/README.md

 ## Welcome to my profile

-I am using quantitative analytics in financial applications
+I am using quantitative methods in financial applications
-- I graduated with an MSc in Finance from Imperial College London with Distinction
+- Graduated with an MSc in Finance from Imperial College with Distinction
-- Now, I am working as an Options Trader (Exotics) for CITIC CLSA
+- Now, I am working as an Options Trader (Exotics) for CITIC CLSA, London
 - Interested in quantitative trading strategies and option pricing

 LinkedIn: https://www.linkedin.com/in/jan-verwey/